CodeXAcademyTechnologies/springhill-code-102n2/class-06/README.md

   - Social media age limits
   - Quiz, whether or not answer checked is correct and how it affects a score

-Today were going to use the following concepts to collect input and produce output, definitions are included in Replit.
+Concepts to help us collect input and produce output.
 - variables
 - prompt() function
 - console.log